jordansissel/sysadvent/2011/17/article.md

 ## Verbal Communication

 In your average day, it is unlikely you have the time or energy to spend defining terms in the middle of every conversation.
-Trying to do this flow very well in speech, does it?
 Most of the time you might assume the other person (or people) know what you mean when you say it.

 I propose that the likelihood of one person understanding your words is in inversely related to their distance from your context, job role, and other